awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-fargate.md

 # AWS Fargate security<a name="security-fargate"></a>

 We recommend that you take into account the following best practices when you use AWS Fargate\.
+For additional guidance, see [Security overview of AWS Fargate](https://d1.awsstatic.com/whitepapers/AWS_Fargate_Security_Overview_Whitepaper.pdf)\.

 ## Use AWS KMS to encrypt ephemeral storage<a name="security-fargate-ephemeral-storage-encryption"></a>